A-kriti2502/sciprog_24/practical2/README.md

 # Practical 2: Floating Point Arithmetic and UNIX/Linux Overview

 ## Objective
-In this practical, we will explore floating point arithmetic and gain a foundational understanding of UNIX/Linux commands, particularly focusing on file transfer and compilation.
+In this practical, I explored floating point arithmetic and gain a foundational understanding of UNIX/Linux commands, particularly focusing on file transfer and compilation.

 ## File Transfer using SCP
-We used `scp` (secure copy protocol) to transfer files from Brightspace to my local computer, and then to the SCIPROG virtual machine (VM).
+I used `scp` (secure copy protocol) to transfer files from Brightspace to my local computer, and then to the SCIPROG virtual machine (VM).
 The commands used for transferring the files are as follows:

 ```bash
 scp Conversion.c sp51@sciprog.training.ichec.ie:~/.